machineagency/knitscape-2024/README.md

-# KnitScape-2024
+# knitscape-2024

-KnitScape is a design and simulation tool for machine knitting made by Hannah Twigg-Smith.
+KnitScape is a design and simulation tool for machine knitting built by Hannah Twigg-Smith.
 This is an archival version of the KnitScape editor specifically for designing slip and tuck colorwork patterns which accompanies the CHI 2024 paper